This is a brief installation overview - a very detailed PDF with thorough install instructions will be emailed with every order.

 1. You may have to take off the pickguard:

 this is just to remove existing hardware on the potentiometer that's under the surface.
 No messing with wiring, soldering, or any electronic stuff - this is strictly a mechanical device that gets bolted on.
+No permanent modifications necessary.
 Detailed instructions, as well as all necessary hardware, are included.

 2. If you have a split shaft potentiometer, you may have to (very) slightly bend the split shafts - around 0.25mm max:

 this is a precise device that is mounted to an imprecise part - let us explain.. the knob has to fit very snugly to the potentiometer's shaft or else it will spin off-axis (wobble). this is why 4 different sized adapter bushings are included. why 4? because even though there are only 2 types of split shafts - fine & course spline - the condition of those splines and hence the diameter of the shaft can slightly differ from guitar to guitar. this can be caused by many things - wear from years of taking knobs on & off, the tolerance of a manufacturer/part run, and so on. it doesn't take much to cause a wobble. and while a slight wobble is tolerable, too much will affect the knobs function. so 4 adapters are provided. this is probably overkill, as most won't go through this, but for those few cases it guarantees that one adapter will be close enough that a very slight adjustment will make that klick knob work perfectly.